-Mets place Peterson on IL, recall Oswalt to start vs. Marlin
+Mets place Peterson on IL, recall Oswalt to start vs Marlins

-MIAMI (AP) — The New York Mets made a last-minute change to their rotation Tuesday, placing scheduled starter David Peterson on the 10-day injured list with left shoulder fatigue and recalling Corey Oswalt to take his place.
+MIAMI (AP) — The New York Mets made a last-minute change to their patchwork rotation Tuesday, placing scheduled starter David Peterson on the 10-day injured list with left shoulder fatigue and recalling Corey Oswalt to take his place.

 Mets manager Luis Rojas said Peterson “woke up and felt a little weird with his shoulder” and that the team wanted to be careful with him.
 Rojas didn’t know if Peterson would undergo an MRI.